senseexcel/senseexcel/README.md

 • …allow editing and reloading of the Qlik Sense application script from directly inside of Excel.

-• …allow access to the complete Qlik Sense function libarary, including Set Analysis, directly within an Excel formula.
+• …allow access to the complete Qlik Sense function library, including Set Analysis, directly within an Excel formula.

-• …take full advantage of the best features of Excel including copy/paste and fill down/across to rapidily increase your speed of development.
+• …take full advantage of the best features of Excel including copy/paste and fill down/across to rapidly increase your speed of development.

 • …allow for population of Qlik Sense formula and Set Analysis parameters utilizing embedded Excel cell references.